 You can transfer Citi ThankYou points between ThankYou accounts (within the above parameters), but what about transferring ThankYou points into a frequent flyer account of someone other than the account holder?

-This actually isn’t possible, as you can only transfer ThankYou points to an account in the name of the cardmember.
+This unfortunately isn’t possible, as you can only transfer ThankYou points to an account in the name of the cardmember.
 When you go through the process of transferring points to someone else, you’ll see that your name is already filled in, and all you can do is fill in your frequent flyer number.

-So if you do want to transfer ThankYou points into someone else’s frequent flyer account, you’d want to first transfer points to their ThankYou account, and then they can convert the points to a partner program of their choice.
+If you do want to transfer ThankYou points into someone else’s frequent flyer account, you’d want to first transfer points to their ThankYou account, and then they can convert the points to a partner program of their choice.

-When should you transfer Citi ThankYou points to someone else?
+Should you transfer Citi ThankYou points to someone else?

-So when can it make sense to take advantage of this feature?
+When can it make sense to take advantage of this feature?